PrincetonUniversity/HPC_R_Workshop/05_parallel_fork/README.md

 problematic with OpenMPI 2.0 so I do not recommend it).

 `parallel` works by forking process from the parent, so the SLURM script will look different.
-It will specify `-N 1 -n 1` (one node, one process) and then add `-c 5`, which says assign 5 CPUs to that process.
+It will specify `--nodes=1 --ntasks=1` (one node, one process) and `--cpus-per-task=5`, which says assign 5 CPU-cores to that process.

 This can only run across one node, but it is very quick, very easy, and it can accomodate parallelizing operations across large dataframes readily.